MultiChoice: Dominance of pay-TV market

 ICASA released a preliminary report on 15 April 2019 regarding the dominance of Multichoice within the pay-TV market.
 The report suggested that a potential remedy would be the splitting up of rights to long-term contracts that are currently exclusive.
 This would make such content readily available for new entrants into the market.
 Multichoice is opposed to this in principle as it would threaten the viability of their income model.

 Regulation of Netflix

 Having lost 100,000 premium subscribers in the 2017/18 financial year, Multichoice called on ICASA to regulate Netflix and other OTT providers in the South African Pay-TV sector.
-Multichoice claims that Netflix has an unfair advantage over Multichoice as they do not pay tax in South Africa, do not employ anyone in South Africa and are not subject to the Black Economic Empowerment legislation of South Africa.
-Netflix responded that they intend to abide by local laws and taxes and were happy to collaborate with regulators.
-ICASA believes that they need to regulate Netflix and any Pay-TV monopolies.
+Multichoice claimed that Netflix had an unfair advantage over Multichoice as they did not pay tax in South Africa, did not employ anyone in South Africa and were not subject to the Black Economic Empowerment legislation of South Africa.
+Netflix responded that they intended to abide by local laws and taxes and would be happy to collaborate with regulators.
+ICASA stated that it needed to regulate Netflix and any Pay-TV monopolies.